keboola/developers-docs/cli/structure/index.md

   }
 ```

-If you want to include object IDs in directory names, use these values:
+To include object IDs in directory names, use these values:

 ```json
 {